 Here is the deal.
 I will delete the files after I receive 0.035 Bitcoin (about 1600 US Dollars).
 You need to send that amount here bc1q7g8ny0p95pkuag0gay2lyl3m0emk65v5ug9uy7

 I will also clear your device from malware, and you keep living your life.
 Otherwise, shit will happen.

 The fee is non negotiable, to be transferred within 2 business days.

 Obviously do not try to ask for any help from anybody unless you want your privacy to be violated.

 I will monitor your every move until I get paid.
 If you keep your end of the agreement, you won’t hear from me ever again.

 An investigation by Ziv put in the spotlight Israeli cyber company Candiru.
 The secretive firm has changed its name three times since 2014.
 It has no website.
 None of its estimated 120 employees have a LinkedIn profile, and its phone number cannot be found in directories.

 Candiru offers its clients — strictly international, mainly from Europe — a thorough and complete cyber system that customers can use to see exactly how many targets have been penetrated by their hacks and what information has been exploited.

 Another company named Logic, owned by Israeli businessman Mati Kochavi, signed a deal with an unknown Gulf state to implement border protection technologies and turn its capital into a “smart city.”
-Among other things, the system could trace the real-time movement of people throughout the capital.
+Among other things, the system could trace the real-time movement of people throughout the capitol.